garcia-ho/RMST_Code/README.md

 \end{aligned}
 ```

-$\mathcal{f}(\Tilde{N})$ is a monotonously decereasing funciton of n, which means that two probability constraints in interim period will go up when the interim sample size n decrease.
+$\mathcal{f}(\tilde{N})$ is a monotonously decereasing funciton of n, which means that two probability constraints in interim period will go up when the interim sample size n decrease.
 #### It leads to a small early stop probability with an insufficient interim sample size.
 Then we grid search $(\lambda, \gamma)$ .
 Each pair of $(\lambda, \gamma)$ determines a set of ($m_1,\ t_1,\ m_2,\ t_2$) by normal calculation.
 Record critical values sets that yield the desirable overall type I error $\alpha$: